Find Affordable College Courses

 In-state tuition fees for undergraduate students at ICC are $3,160 per year.
 Nursing majors at ICC take out an average of $18,866 in student loans while working on their Associate Degree.

-ICC also took the #2 spot in our Best Nursing Associate Degree Schools in Mississippi rankings.
+ICC did well in our overall quality rankings, too.
+It placed #2 on our Best Nursing Associate Degree Schools in Mississippi list.

 Read full report on Nursing at Itawamba Community College